How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • Hydrocortisone.

 On a note!
-Do not abruptly stop taking corticosteroids.
+It is forbidden to suddenly stop taking corticosteroids.
 The dosage should be reduced gradually (no more than 1/3 of the daily dose per day).

-As additional means to eliminate allergic rashes, sedatives can be used if you need to put the central nervous system in order:
+As additional funds for elimination allergic rashes may be applied sedatives, if you need to put the central nervous system in order:

 • Novopassit;